roberd13/tableau-dse6-demo/README.md

 ![](https://github.com/roberd13/DSE-Spark-with-Tableau/blob/master/images/connection.png)

 * When your workbook opens after Signing in.
-Under the Data Source tab
+On the Data Source tab under connections.
   * Select **Spark** as the Database
   * Search Schema using the drop down and Select **Killr_video**
   * Search Table using the drop down and your tables will be listed